Shuddho11288/anagram-solver/README.md

 [('bangladesh', 100.0)]
 ```
 # New Ultra Pro Match and Ultra Pro Match Max Function :
->### it tries to match with all words in the database.
+>### It tries to match with all words in the database.
 It can be the most useful to you!
-Here we are giving example for ultra pro match function.
-The ultra pro match max function returns the closest match like pro match max function
+Here we are giving an example for ultra pro match function.
+The ultra pro match max function returns the closest match like pro match max function.
 ## Example:
 ### Input :
 ```py